Kati (book series): Reviews

-Fredrik Sonck believes that the series is primarily interesting as a document of the time, and is worth reading on account of Lindgren's use of language.
+Fredrik Sonck believed that the series is primarily interesting as a document of the time, and is worth reading on account of Lindgren's use of language.
 It also shows how language is changing.
 Nowadays the word negro is unusable, except if the use of it is problematized or discussed.
-In the books Lindgren depicts words like "nigger", "pickaninnie" and "darkie" as derogatory.
-However, she uses the word negro a dozen times, showing that connotations to the word might simply not have arisen back then, or they were so deeply embedded in the word that people of that time could not identify them.
+In the books Lindgren depicts words like "nigger", "pickaninnie" and "darkie" as derogatory, but she uses the word negro a dozen times, showing that connotations to the word might simply not have arisen back then, or they were so deeply embedded in the word that people of that time could not identify them.
 In her books Astrid Lindgren critically examines the racism in America.
 Her protagonist Kati is shocked about the racial segregation and the way black people were threatened.

-Gabrielle Cromme praises that Lindgren's Kati series does without any "pedagogical intervention".
+Gabrielle Cromme said that Lindgren's Kati series does without any "pedagogical intervention".
 According to her many other girl novels during that time would try to educate the girls.
 In the Kati books the joy and cosmopolitanism are dominant.

-Jana Mikota adds that the Kati series don't correspond with "the traditional understanding of girls literature".
+Jana Mikota said that the Kati series don't correspond with "the traditional understanding of girls literature".
 The readers meet young women who are interested in literature, history and politics.
 The girls are quick-witted and can laugh at themselves.

 Birgitta Theander loved the huge joy of life the books represent.
 According to her the dialogue is always fast and beautiful.
-She thinks that within the books the reader gets closer to Kati's personal emotional life.
+She thought that within the books the reader gets closer to Kati's personal emotional life.
 The love story in Kati is "pardon, madness and bliss" ("den är hänryckning, kval och salighet").